whosonfirst/go-whosonfirst-browser/README.md

 The default `whosonfirst-browser` tool allows data sources to be specified as a localfile system or a remote HTTP(S) endpoint and caching sources as a local filesystem or an ephemiral in-memory lookup.

 This is what the code for default `whosonfirst-browser` tool looks like, with error handling omitted for the sake of brevity:

-### Important

-You will need a [valid Nextzen API key](https://developers.nextzen.org/) in order for map tiles to work.

 ```
 package main